• Skip to primary navigation

 Fiskebaren // Kødbyens Fiskebar

-To start, order the trout on waffles or the squid.
-Then as you look over the menu, relax with a glass of wine or a signature cocktail.
-The smoked cod is delicious, or you can go with a traditional favorite of fish and chips or blue mussels.
+Order oysters, blue mussels, or squid as an appetizer to share.
+Then, as you look over the menu, relax with a glass of wine or a refreshing cocktail.
+The smoked cod is delicious, or you can’t go with a traditional favorite of fish and chips.

-Don’t forget to try the complimentary bread with seaweed butter — it is something you will not soon forget!
+Don’t forget to try the complimentary bread with seaweed butter — you will not soon forget it!

 View this post on Instagram